-I was to be named after my grandfather; however, in April 1947, my youngest uncle's ship, the SIR HARVEY ADAMSON, foundered with the loss of all 269 souls in mysterious circumstances off the Tenasserim Coast in the treacherous waters of the Mergui Archipelago after leaving Rangoon.
-Lloyds believes the ship struck a stray mine during a typhoon, and it was never seen again.
+I was to be named after my grandfather; however, in April 1947, my youngest uncle's ship, the SIR HARVEY ADAMSON, foundered with the loss of all 269 souls off the Tenasserim Coast in the treacherous waters of the Mergui Archipelago after leaving Rangoon.
+Lloyds believes the ship struck a stray WWII mine during a typhoon, and it was never seen again.
 When I was born the following year, I was named John Alexander O'Brien after my missing uncle, who at the age of nineteen had been the ship's Chief Radio Officer and was known in the family as 'Alec'.
-Alec would have sent a distress signal if one could have been sent, and only a sudden catastrophic event prevented it.
+Alec would have sent a distress signal if one could have been sent, and only a sudden catastrophic event must have prevented it.

 I am the first of seven children and was born in Scotland in 1948.
 In 1953 I came to Australia with my mother and father.
 My mother qualified in medicine in 1944.
 My father saw active service as a Spitfire pilot with the ROYAL AIR FORCE during the Second World War.
 He flew offensive operations against the LUFTWAFFE and the REGIA AERONAUTICA in France and North Africa and during the SIEGE OF MALTA in 1942.
 After the war, he completed his medical training and qualified as a doctor in 1950.
 In 1952 he joined the ROYAL AUSTRALIAN AIR FORCE.
 He was posted as Chief Medical Officer and Head of the infant Aviation Medicine Division at Point Cook (RAAF Base Williams), where I grew up.

 NEVER WAS A BETTER DECISION TAKEN BY A MAN THAN TO SETTLE HIS FAMILY IN AUSTRALIA